micheles/micheles.github.io/_posts/2013-05-17-the-story-of-Miriam-island.md

+---
+layout: post
-# The story of Miriam's Island
+title: The story of Miriam's Island
+---

 Once upon a time there was a little island in the Caribbean sea, that shall be named Miriam's island.
 Alas, that was not a happy island,